Deep embedded clustering of coral reef bioacoustics: Simulated datasets

+A set of simulated coral reef bioacoustic signals, motivated by observed signals from a coral reef soundscape near Hawaii, was simulated to compare conventional clustering of handpicked features to deep embedded clustering.

+One hundred simulation trials were conducted, with 10,000 signals simulated for each trial.
+The signals were simulated as timeseries sampled at 1 kHz and mimicked whale and fish signals (Fig.~\ref{fig:calls}).
+A spectrogram image of each signal was generated using a 256--pt FFT with 90\% overlap.
+The fixed-length spectrograms were created by clipping all signals to 0.5 s.

-The DEC latent feature dimension was optimized over a range of values.
-The optimal DEC performance was compared to unsupervised clustering with automatically extracted handpicked features.
-Then, a third class containing an overlapping fish call and whale song was included, with 33\% of the total samples belonging to each class.
+The DEC latent feature dimension was optimized over a range of values (Fig.~\ref{fig:hyperparameter}).
+The optimal DEC performance was compared to clustering with automatically extracted handpicked features.
+Then, a third category containing an overlapping fish and whale signals was included, with 33\% of the total samples belonging to each category.

-Quadratic FM sweeps mimic parts of humpack whale song.
-The equation for the instantaneous frequency of a quadratic sweep is\cite{chirplet}
+Quadratic FM sweeps mimic parts of humpack whale song units (whale).
+The equation for the instantaneous frequency of a quadratic sweep is\cite{gausspuls}

-where $f_0$ is the initial frequency, $\Delta f$ is the total bandwidth, and $T$ is the duration of the signal.
+where $t$ is the continuous time variable, $f_0$ is the initial sweep frequency, $\Delta f$ is the total bandwidth, and $T$ is the duration of the signal.
 The signal is an FM upsweep when $\beta>0$, an FM downsweep when $\beta<0$ and a tonal when $\beta=0$.
-The phase of the time domain signal can be found by integrating the instantaneous frequency\cite{chirplet}
+The phase $\Phi(t)$ of the time domain signal is found by integrating the instantaneous frequency\cite{gausspuls}

-where $t_0$ is the time delay of the signal start.
+where $t_0$ is the signal start time.
+For simulation, $t$ is discretized at $0.001$ s (sampling frequency of 1 kHz).

-Timeseries of impulses, or pulse trains, were used to simulate fish calls.
-The pulses were a set of $N$ superimposed Gaussian-modulated sinusoids\cite{gausspuls} spaced $\Delta t$ apart
+Timeseries of impulses, or pulse trains, simulated fish pulse calling (fish).
+The pulses were a set of $N_p$ superimposed Gaussian-modulated sinusoids\cite{chirplet} spaced $\Delta t$ apart

 where $\tau$ is the half-power pulse width and $f_c$ is the center frequency.

 The signal parameters were varied randomly for each sample (Table~\ref{tab:params}).
 Pulse width and center frequency were fixed to achieve a representative pulse structure.
 The number of pulses and spacing were drawn from experimentally estimated distributions.
 The duration, initial frequency, and total bandwidth of the FM sweep were drawn at uniform random from a range of realistically observed values.
 All signals were centered within the 0.5 s spectrogram and assigned a random delay of within $\pm0.1$ s.